 Before removing the radiator, unscrew the air ducts on the right and left

-Disconnect the connectors and unfasten the wires
+Disconnect the connectors and unclip the wires

-In order to remove the radiator from the bracket, you need to unlock and pull up both fastening bolts
+To remove the radiator from the bracket, you need to unlock and pull up both fastening bolts

 7. The radiator is installed in the reverse order.